LavishGarg27/amazon_clone_app/README.md

 Here, First we need to Register or create an account.
 then signin to add products in the cart and purchase.

 Below is the quick demonstration..
+( This site is responsive..)